 Helpful Suggestions for Achieving Optimal Intestinal Health

-Those interested in achieving optimal intestinal health should find the following suggestions helpful
+Those interested in how to improve their intestinal health should find the following suggestions helpful:

 1. Avoid excessive alcohol use and refined, sugar rich, fiber-poor foods.